datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 I am stuck...
 I get an error message that I don’t understand.
 Start by googling the error message.
-However, this doesn’t always work very well, because often, package developers rely on the error catching provided by python.
+However, this doesn’t always work very well, because often, package developers rely on the error catching provided by Python.
 You end up with general error messages that might not be very helpful to diagnose a problem (e.g. "subscript out of bounds").
 If the message is very generic, you might also include the name of the function or package you’re using in your query.